Tree Talk| 5 min read

 Sequesters Carbon

-• Kelp forests are incredibly effective at storing carbon thanks to their rapid growth rate.
-In the right conditions, they can grow up to 60 centimetres a day and sequester large amounts of carbon equivalent to forests on land.
+• Kelp forests are incredibly effective at storing carbon due to their rapid growth rate.
+In the right conditions, they can grow up to 60 centimeters a day and sequester large amounts of carbon, comparable to forests on land.
 Some of the carbon stored in kelp’s biomass ends up buried in the deep ocean when the kelp dies, helping trap atmospheric carbon.

 Kelp forests in California can store up to 20 times more carbon per acre than land forests and grow up to 30 times faster.

-• Climate change has caused increasingly intense weather patterns.
-Research has shown that kelp forests can reduce the effects of storm surges and coastal erosion, protecting coastal communities.
-Kelp also aids in filtering the water, decreasing pollution and mitigating acidification caused by climate change.
+• Climate change is leading to more intense weather patterns.
+Research has shown that kelp forests can reduce the effects of storm surges and coastal erosion, thereby safeguarding coastal communities.
+Kelp also helps filter water, decreasing pollution and mitigating acidification caused by climate change.

 Holds Cultural Significance

-• Kelp holds immense cultural significance for Indigenous coastal communities who have relied on it for generations as a primary source of food and medicine.
-Kelp forests and beds provide vital habitats for a variety of species and have been used for centuries for sustenance, spiritual ceremonies, and healing rituals.
+• Kelp holds immense cultural significance for Indigenous coastal communities, who have relied on it for generations as a primary source of food and medicine.
+Kelp forests also provide vital habitats for a variety of species and have been used for centuries for sustenance, spiritual ceremonies, and healing rituals.
 For many Indigenous communities, kelp is a source of identity and connection to the land and sea.

 Support Local Economies

 • Kelp forests are vital habitats for commercially important fish species, like herring, lobsters, kelp bass, and abalones, that sustain First Nations and local economies.
-Kelp is also a sustainable superfood with immense potential to bring economic profits from harvesting.
-Kelp has a lot of potential uses that we’re just beginning to learn about, from building insulation livestock feed.
+Kelp, as a sustainable superfood, also has immense potential to generate economic profits from harvesting.
+Kelp has many potential uses, from building insulation to livestock feed, that we’re just beginning to discover.

 Despite the long list of benefits, we’re losing kelp forests at an accelerated rate.
-Rising ocean temperatures caused by climate change and ecosystem imbalances have caused sea urchin populations to increase, which feed primarily on kelp.
-This has led to kelp forests disappearing around the world, with some regions experiencing a complete collapse.
+Rising ocean temperatures from climate change and ecosystem imbalances have caused explosions in sea urchin populations, which primarily feed on kelp.
+As a result, kelp forests are disappearing around the world, with some regions even experiencing a complete collapse.

 How We’re Planting Kelp

-Green gravel is a simple way to cover big parts of the ocean floor with kelp.
-First, kelp propagules are seeded onto small rocks in a lab and nurtured until they’re ready to be transplanted to the ocean.
-Once planted, the young kelp spreads and sticks to the reef, covering the area.
-This method is cost-effective and easy to do by scattering the gravel from boats.
+Green gravel is a straightforward way to populate large areas of the ocean floor with kelp.
+First, kelp propagules are seeded onto small rocks in a lab and nurtured until they’re ready to be transplanted into the ocean.
+Once planted, the young kelp spreads, anchoring itself to the reef and covering the area.
+This method is cost-effective and easily executed by scattering the gravel from boats.

-After assessing the pilot project, we plan to scale and replicate green gravel projects in other locations in British Columbia and Chile, with the goal of restoring 5,000 ha of kelp forests.
+After assessing the pilot project, we plan to scale and replicate green gravel projects in other locations in British Columbia and Chile, aiming to restore 5,000 ha of kelp forests.

 The Long-Term Impact

-This ambitious and groundbreaking seaforestation mission marks the start of our journey to protect our oceans and, ultimately, the planet.
-Planting kelp forests can help combat climate change’s impacts.
-By establishing resilient ecosystems, we can safeguard the valuable habitats and resources these forests supply for both the land and the sea.
+This ambitious and groundbreaking seaforestation mission marks the beginning of our journey to protect our oceans and, ultimately, the planet.
+Planting kelp forests can help combat the impacts of climate change.
+By establishing resilient ecosystems, we can safeguard the valuable habitats and resources these forests provide for both the land and the sea.

 Featured: Men’s Kelp Ten T-Shirt and Women’s Painterly Kelp T-Shirt.
 Each sustainably made piece from our Kelp Collection directly supports our seaforestation planting efforts.